 Serve these simple Southern fried apples as a condiment with pork chops, a roast, or baked ham, or with a big breakfast or brunch.
+They make a nice accompaniment for a hearty breakfast casserole, French toast, or pancakes.

 They make an excellent dessert dish as well.
 Serve them warm with a scoop of ice cream or top the apples with whipped cream or whipped topping and sprinkle with some cinnamon sugar.

-- 8 medium Granny Smith apples
+- 8 medium Granny Smith apples or tart red apples, such as Jonathan or Cortland

 - 1/4 cup butter